hoxu/git-big/README.md

 * no need for additional executables on the remote repository

 Cons:
-* if you have lots of large files that need to exist in filesystem unfolded (eg. a music collection), gig uses twice the size.
+* if you have lots of large files that need to exist in filesystem unfolded (eg. a music collection), git-big uses twice the size.
 Consider git annex

 ## Similar projects